epam/ai-dial/docs/user-guide.md

 ### Assistants

 1. In the **Talk to** area, click **See full list...** to display all the available models, applications and assistants.
-2. Select the **Assistants** tab to display the available assistants.
+2. All tabs (Models, Applications and Assistants) are enabled by default.
+To display just Assistants, disable the rest and keep the **Assistants** tab active.
 3. Click any of the available assistants to start a conversation.

 ![](./img/Talk_to_full_list_assistants.png)